InMotion Hosting vs. HostGator – how does their web hosting compare. How well do they fit different types of website owners?

 However, a lot of people were really frustrated with the industry, and it’s something that certainly benefits independently run hosting companies like InMotion Hosting (and something that drove HostGator’s growth until it was acquired).

-A hosting account should not require a degree in computer science, but it also shouldn’t be limiting to customers who can find their way around.
+A hosting account should not require a degree in computer science, but it also shouldn’t be limited to customers who can find their way around.
 And that’s where usability comes in.

 It’s a tough line to walk between being super-easy for first-time users and allowing regular users to find the information they want and make the changes they need.